plumier/plumier/docs/docusaurus/docs/Plumier-In-Five-Minutes.md

 }
 ```

-Above code showing that the relation property `comments` marked with `@route.controller()` decorators.
+Above code showing that the relation property `comments` marked with `@genericController()` decorators.
 It tells Plumier to create a nested generic controller to perform parent children operation.
 Above code will generated into routes below.

 | Method | Path                       | Description                                                           |
 | ------ | -------------------------- | --------------------------------------------------------------------- |